11 min read

 Since therefore the children share in flesh and blood, He Himself likewise partook of the same things, that through death He might destroy the one who has the power of death, that is, the devil, and deliver all those who through fearof death were subject to lifelong slavery.
 (Hebrews 2:14–15)

 What is being described here is not merely the removal of an external threat, but the liberation of the human heart from an internal condition that had shaped life for generations.
 The fear of death was not simply the fear of physical dying, but the deeper awareness of judgment, separation, and not measuring up.
+It was rooted in the spiritual death that entered humanity through the fall in the Garden, when fellowship with God was broken and mankind became alienated from the One who is the source of life.
 It was the quiet, persistent sense that something was wrong, that something stood between humanity and God, and that the outcome was uncertain.
 This fear became a kind of lifelong slavery, shaping behavior, fueling striving, and reinforcing cycles of guilt and shame.
 It is not difficult to recognize how closely this mirrors the inner world of those who struggle with addiction, anxiety, or the weight of condemnation.
 The bondage was not only in actions, but in the way one saw themselves and their standing before God.

 But the writer of Hebrews speaks in past tense certainty.
 Through death, Christ destroyed the one who held that power.
 Not reduced, not restrained, not postponed, but destroyed.
 And in doing so, He did not merely change humanity’s future, He transformed the present reality in which we now live.
 The atmosphere itself has shifted.
 What once held authority no longer does, and what once defined identity has been removed at its root.